FarrukhKhan7/React-Firebase-Auth-Login/README.md

-React Firebase Authentication with Protected Routes This project demonstrates how to implement user authentication with Firebase in a React application, featuring protected routes for both regular users and administrators.
+React Firebase Authentication with Protected Routes.

+This project demonstrates how to implement user authentication with Firebase in a React application, featuring protected routes for both regular users and administrators.

 Features